k1nt4r0u/k1nt4r0u.github.io/content/about/_index.md

 Hi there! 👋 I'm **Hoang Anh Dung**, but you can call me **k1nt4r0u**.

-I'm a freshman student studying **Information Security** at **Ho Chi Minh City University of Information Technology (HCMUIT)**, and I'm passionate about diving deep into the world of cybersecurity.
+I'm a **Information Security** freshman at **Ho Chi Minh City University of Information Technology (HCMUIT)**, and I'm passionate about diving deep into the world of cybersecurity.

 ## What I Do